larzza/messageboard/README.md

 # Fill with data
 $ ./createMessages

-# get all messages
+# Get all messages
 $ ./getAll

-# create a message
+# Create a message
 $ ./create Simone Mandarinerna "A very good book."

-# get the created message
+# Get the created message
 $ ./get Simone Mandarinerna

-# modify the message
+# Modify the message
 $ ./modify Simone Mandarinerna "One of the best novels ever written."

-# inspect the modification
+# Inspect the modification
 $ ./get Simone Mandarinerna

-# delete the message
+# Delete the message
 $ ./delete Simone Mandarinerna

-# get the message and verify that a error message is returned
+# Get the message and verify that an error message is returned
 $ ./get Simone Mandarinerna
 ```